Coy Fish (Koi): Complete Care Guide for Ponds and Tanks

 Why "Coy Fish" Gets So Many Searches

+The English pronunciation of "koi" sounds like "koy," which many people naturally spell as "coy."
+Both spellings point to the exact same fish.
 Understanding this from the start saves confusion when shopping, searching for care guides, or joining aquarist communities — which universally use the correct spelling.

 Quick Facts